Li-hq1/DRCTTA/README.md

 - This is a PyTorch/GPU Implementation of the paper Domain-Regressive Continual Test-Time Adaptation with Orthogonal Low-Rank Adapters.
 Our code is mainly based on the [official PyTorch implementation of CoTTA](https://github.com/qinenergy/cotta).
 - We have released the code about statistical characteristics collection on ViT based on the [official PyTorch implementation of CFA](https://github.com/kojima-takeshi188/CFA)
-- We are committed to releasing our code upon acceptance of our paper.
+- We are committed to releasing the remaining code upon acceptance of our paper.

 ## Dependencies